legriffalo/legriffalo/README.md

 </div>

 ### 💫 About Me

+Pseudonym came from snaffling biscuits in the staff room back when I was a broke 23 yearold Math and Physics teacher.
+Jack of many trades from multiple sectors, teaching, college, Data, Start/scale up, tech, consulting, now developer.

-- 🔭 I'm currently working on Android applications
+- 🔭 I'm currently working on new Android applications
-- 🌱 I'm learning Cloud Architecture & DevOps
+- 🌱 I'm learning Ollama, Adding to my ML repetoir
 - 👯 Looking to collaborate on innovative projects
 - 💬 Ask me about Web Development, Python, ML, data